Azure/Industrial-IoT/docs/opc-publisher/readme.md

 Conditions are sent as `ua-condition` data set messages.
 This is a message type not part of the official standard but allows separating condition snapshots from regular `ua-event` data set messages.

+## Publish to a Unified Namespace

+> This feature is in preview

+OPC Publisher allows you to map values and events obtained from the OPC UA address space to MQTT topics up to the granularity of the subscribed node id (monitored item).

+Specify topic templates at the level of `WriterGroup`, `DataSetWriter` or `Node` as part of the [configuration](#configuration-schema) to configure routing that meets your needs.
+Topic templates can apply not just to MQTT but to any transport supporting topic or queue name based routing, however, the default templates that apply use the MQTT topic format with `/` path delimiter and escape only MQTT topic reserved characters (using `\x<ascii-code>`).

+For extra convenience use the automatic routing feature which leverages the OPC UA browse paths inside the address space to automatically create the topic structure.
+The browse path from the root folder (`i=84`) is used as it maps well with how clients visualize the address space.
+To use this feature, configure the `DataSetRouting` option in the configuration or set a default on the [command line](./commandline.md).
+For example when configuring the `UseBrowseNames` option all Events and data changes are routed to topics that match the browse path of the source node effectively mapping the address space into the MQTT topic structure with limited configuration overhead.

+When publishing value changes to topics best choose a [Message format](./messageformats.md) that has limited overhead, e.g., `SingleRawDataSet` or `SingleDataSetMessage`.

 ## OPC Publisher Telemetry Formats

 OPC Publisher version 2.6 and above supports standardized OPC UA PubSub network messages in JSON format as specified in [part 14 of the OPC UA specification](https://opcfoundation.org/developer-tools/specifications-unified-architecture/part-14-pubsub/).